ssdevopsacademy/colombia_dcc/ScriptingLab_Manuel_Castano/README.md

 ### `log_saver.py`
 this python script saves the logs of both the server and the sftp client mentioned above, and stores them in the files `server.log` and `client.log`.
 To run it is to have 2 containers up, one with the server and one with the client, both containers must have a name, then run the following command: `log_saver.py -s server -c client`, where the `-s` parameter is the name of the server and the `-c` parameter is the name of the client.

+>this script by default overwrites the contents of the `server.log` and `client.log` files every time it is run. this is not optimal but I can't improve it at the moment because I am short of time.